The Holy Scriptures

 The Last Days

-We believe in literal interpretation of the Scriptures in their grammatical and historical context.
-We believe in the pre-tribulation rapture of the church saints, followed by the seven-year tribulation.
+We believe in the literal interpretation of the Scriptures.
+We believe in the rapture, the catching away of the church saints out of the earth, followed by the judgement of GOD upon the earth and the remaining inhabitants.
 We believe in the physical return of Jesus Christ and His literal rule of one thousand years on this earth.
-We believe that following our Lordís reign will be the Great White Throne judgment and then the new heaven and the new earth.
+We believe that following our Lord’s reign will be the Great White Throne judgment and then the new heaven and the new earth.

 I Corinthians 15:51-58; I Thessalonians 4:13-18; I Thessalonians 5:1-9; Revelation 19-22